 - Best hybrid bikes 2020: find the perfect hybrid for you

 - Best road bikes 2020: how to choose the right one for you

 - Best mountain bike 2020: how to choose the right one for you

 Why do I need to pump up my bike tyres?

-Pumping up your tyres is a quick job that can easily improve your enjoyment whilst riding.
+Pumping up your tyres is a quick job that can easily improve your enjoyment while riding.
 Running the wrong tyre pressure will negatively affect the way that your bike rides and can also make your bike more prone to punctures.

 How does my tyre hold air?

 If you’ve never repaired a puncture before, you might not have considered how your tyres hold air inside.

 The vast majority of bikes will use an inner tube.
 This is a doughnut shaped airtight tube that sits inside the tyre, with a valve for pumping it up that you see on the outside.